Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography

-The first approach, open vocabulary fine-tuning of CT-CLIP (CT-VocabFine), is a modification of WISE-FT, a robust technique for fine-tuning zero-shot models \cite{wortsman2022robust}.
-In WISE-FT, the zero-shot model generates logits (preliminary output scores) using classification labels as input text prompts.
-The model is then fine-tuned using binary cross-entropy (BCE) \cite{zhang2018generalized} to compare these logits with the actual ground truth labels.
+The first approach, VocabFine, is a modification of WISE-FT, a technique for finetuning foundation models \cite{wortsman2022robust}.
+In WISE-FT, the zero-shot model generates logits using classification labels as input text prompts.
+The model is then finetuned using binary cross-entropy (BCE) \cite{zhang2018generalized} to compare these logits with the actual ground truth labels.
 This process allows the model to learn specific classification labels while maintaining its ability to function with an open vocabulary \cite{wortsman2022robust}.

-Our CT-VocabFine method adapts this approach for the multi-label classification of images, which is essential for identifying multiple co-existing abnormalities in a single chest CT volume.
+Our VocabFine approach adapts this method for the multi-label classification.
 We generate both positive and negative prompts for each abnormality and then concatenate their respective logits into a unified array of 36 elements (two logits for each of the 18 abnormalities).
 The ground truth labels are represented as binary arrays (1s and 0s), where $1$ indicates a positive logit if the ground truth is $True$ and vice versa for $False$.
 For example, if a volume's label is $True$ for a specific abnormality, it corresponds to $[1, 0]$ in the ground truth array; $False$ would be represented as $[0, 1]$.
-The model training aligns these ground truth values with the computed logits.
+The training aligns these ground truth values with the computed logits.
 To optimize computational efficiency, we divide the 36-element array into smaller segments of 12 elements for each gradient run.
-Figure \hyperref[fig:fig2]{2c} depicts the fine-tuning process in CT-VocabFine.
-This method retains CT-CLIP's open vocabulary functionality, ensuring its versatility for various tasks like text-to-image retrieval.
-The inference strategies of both CT-CLIP and CT-VocabFine are the same (Fig. \hyperref[fig:fig2]{2d}).
+Figure \hyperref[fig:fig2]{3c} depicts the finetuning process in VocabFine.
+The inference strategies of both CT-CLIP and the finetuned model with Vocabfine are the same (Figure \hyperref[fig:fig2]{3d}).